tonytvo/blog-generator/content/blog/road-less-stupid/index.md

     - Where is this group of customers frustrated by the gap between what they want and what the competition is delivering?
     - What specific problem do they need to have solved?
     - What is the primary gain this target market wants to get?
     - People buy products to meet a need.
-What is their motivating need? •Where is our competition weak or deficient in delivering the outcomes and value ("success proposition") this target market demands?
+What is their motivating need?
+    - Where is our competition weak or deficient in delivering the outcomes and value ("success proposition") this target market demands?
     - Who are the decision makers, and what is the best way to access and communicate with them?
     - Are there any unique circumstances or market segments that would require special communication or decision-making considerations?
     -  Are there any attractive market segments I could penetrate by finding a large group of potential customers that have a common problem and are already in close proximity?
 (In other words, under the theory that birds of a feather flock together, if I am selling running socks, can I access the local running club or get an endorsement from the National Joggers Association?)